 - In a pot, cook some diced onion until softened.

-- Next, add garlic and chili.
+- Next, add garlic and chili and give that a little cook.

 - Uncover and add diced sweet potato and coconut milk.
 Cover and cook until the potato is tender and lentils are done.